Thalassemia Major: Symptoms and Treatment

 Prenatal testing, such as chorionic villus sampling (CVS) or amniocentesis, can be performed to determine if a fetus is affected by Thalassemia Major, allowing parents to make informed reproductive decisions.

-Managing Thalassemia Major
+Thalassemia Major Treatment

 Management of Thalassemia Major focuses on alleviating symptoms, preventing complications, and improving the patient's quality of life.
-Treatment strategies include:
+Treatment strategies include

 Regular Blood Transfusions